KellerJordan/cifar10-airbench/README.md

 All timings are on a single NVIDIA A100 GPU.

+Note: `airbench96` has been improved since the paper from 46s to 35s.
+In addition, `faster_airbench96` is an improved (but more complicated) method which uses data filtering by a small proxy model.

 ---

 The set of methods used to obtain these training speeds are described in [the paper](https://arxiv.org/abs/2404.00498).

 ![alt](img/alternating_flip.png)
 ![curve](img/airbench94_intro.png)

-(Note: `airbench96` has been improved since the paper from 46s to 35s.)

 ## How to run